 There are a number of different concepts on this idea.
 You can use a combination of angled brackets and some kind of mesh or chicken wire.
-Cats won’t be able to climb over the mesh and don’t like to dangle, so it’s an effective way to keep them in.
+Adam from House Grail says that cats won’t be able to climb over the mesh and don’t like to dangle, so it’s an effective way to keep them in.

 Building a Cat Fence

 If you don’t already have a fence or aren’t able to make any modifications to the fence already there, then the next option is to create your own cat-proof fence.
 In most cases, you might need to purchase a kit or ready-made fence since it needs to be large and tall enough to prevent your cat from climbing or jumping out.
 If your fence isn’t tall enough, no matter how many rollers you have in place, your cat will be able to soar straight over them and out to freedom and the big, scary world.

 A number of companies offer fences designed for the cat owner to be easily installed and include a cat-proof element that can be equipped on the top (like the rollers).

 That being said, with the right materials, equipment, and instructions, it is quite doable on your own.

 Here are a few different types of DIY fences to consider putting together:

 These fences are made with mesh netting, or chicken wire strung between fence posts.
 They are easy and relatively cheap to make.
 You’ll want posts – wooden, metal, or PVC – that are 6 to 7 feet tall (part of that will be under the ground) and mesh netting.
 Your cat will attempt to climb it, but it won’t hold her weight because it’s flimsy, and she won’t like the shaky instability.
 It needs to be attached to the ground as well so your cat can’t push her way under.